Suggested links

 • Imaging tests: X-rays, magnetic resonance imaging (MRI) scans, and computerized tomography (CT) scans can help doctors look for signs of cancer in and around the lungs.

 • Biopsies: If imaging tests show signs of cancer, biopsies are ordered to extract tissue and/or fluid to test for cancer cells.
-A biopsy is the only way to confirm a pleural mesothelioma diagnosis.

 Getting an early diagnosis is the best way to improve your health outlook.
 If you’re diagnosed before the cancer spreads, you’ll have more treatment options and may be able to live longer.